algernon/madness/resources/posts/2018-07-24-on-git-github-and-email.md

 This is indeed a case where an e-mail based workflow is more flexible.
 Yet, does it matter?
-In either case, you can just apply the patch, and create diffs in whatever format, and was much context as you wish.
+In either case, you can just apply the patch, and create diffs in whatever format, and as much context as you wish.
 You'll see not just the parts, but the whole thing in context.
 You can do this with GitHub, you can do this with email.
 I've been doing it ever since I started working with patches, and it is mighty convenient.